Information For Parents About Special Education

 Preparing for the IEP Meeting

-Parents and students should come to their IEP meeting prepared by utilizing these questionnaires.
+Parents and students should come to their IEP meeting prepared by completing these questionnaires.
+There are unique questionnaires for both student and parent.

 Free Wireless Work Program

-The old adage, “It’s who you know, not what you know that is important,” is the guiding principal behind the Wireless Work program.
-Wireless Work is a series of free, interactive, online classes that equip people with disabilities to overcome barriers to employment by using internet based relationship development to create personal connections with those inside companies.
-These relationships are bridges and tunnels over and under HR screening barriers and to a personal connection with those actually doing the hiring.
-Without them, you’re just another applicant, just another resume in a pile of hundreds.
-To find out more about Wireless Work and how to participate, call or email Greg Makely at 609-468-7420 or Email Greg Makely.
+The old adage, “It’s who you know, not what you know that is important,” is the guiding principle behind the Wireless Work program.
+Wireless Work is a series of free, interactive, online classes that equip people with disabilities to overcome barriers to employment by developing internet-based relationships to create personal connections with individuals inside companies.
+These relationships are bridges and tunnels over and under HR screening barriers and link persons who are doing the hiring.
+Without them, you’re just another applicant, just another resume, in a pile of hundreds.
+To find out more about Wireless Work and how to participate, call or email Greg Makely at 609-468-7420 or